lysoff/xplane-backend/README.md

-# xplane-backend
+# xplne-backend
-Backend application for XPlane
+Backend application for Xplne

 ### How to run locally
 - make sure that Java 17 and Docker are installed